 Repeat from * until the end of yarn in your needle – see picture below (for instructional purposes, I used a contrasting color of yarn to make it easier to see).

-To make my crochet rug non slip, I applied on the back this Plasti Dip Super Grip Fabric Spray.
-Please note this spray has very strong smell so use it in a well ventilated area.
+To make my crochet rug non-slip, I applied on the back this Plasti Dip Super Grip Fabric Spray.
+Please note this spray has a very strong smell so use it in a well-ventilated area.

 I applied it in the garage and left it to vent for a couple of days.
 You can also try to use other solutions: attach small non-slip rug pads, rug backing, etc.

 Regardless of the method used, please ensure the rug has some form of non-slip character to it.